Clipper-YT/Sonic-Creations-Dev-Builds/README.md

 ## License

-All sprites and audios are property of Sega, you can't use them for comercial purpose.
+All sprites and audio filess are property of Sega, therefore you cannot use them for commercial purposes.

-The scripts are made by marmitoTH, edited by Clipper-YT and are under the MIT No Attribution license, no credits needed, but very appreciated.
+The scripts were made by marmitoTH, edited by Clipper-YT and are under the CC BY-NC-SA License https://creativecommons.org/licenses/by-nc-sa/4.0/